 What Is Venture Capital?

 Venture capital is a form of private equity financing provided to startups and businesses with significant growth potential.
-VC firms raise funds from limited partners (LPs) to invest in promising ventures in exchange for equity.
+Venture capital finance plays a crucial role in supporting the growth and innovation of these companies.
+VC firms raise funds from limited partners (LPs) to invest in promising ventures in exchange for equity, with a primary focus on technology based firms.
 Unlike loans, venture capital doesn’t require repayment; instead, investors gain ownership stakes, often alongside board representation.

 VC funding serves as a bridge for startups to grow from bootstrapping and early-stage investments to commercialization and scalability.